0-vortex/twitch-changelog-parser/README.md

 <p><a href="https://dev.twitch.tv/docs/extensions/reference">Extensions Reference</a>: New <a href="https://dev.twitch.tv/docs/extensions/reference/#jwt-schema">JWT schema</a> field, <code class="highlighter-rouge">is_unlinked</code>.</p>

-<p><a href="https://dev.twitch.tv/docs/api/reference">New Twitch API Reference</a>: New description and example in <a href="https://dev.twitch.tv/docs/api/reference/#get-webhook-subscriptions">Get Webhook Subscriptions</a>, which requires a Bearer token.</p>
+<p><a href="https://dev.twitch.tv/docs/api/reference">New Twitch API Reference</a>: New description and example in Get Webhook Subscriptions, which requires a Bearer token.</p>

 ### 2018‑10‑24